 Although there has been much progress in data security, more improvement is expected in the coming years, particularly in the healthcare industry.
 Patients need to feel that their health records are safe and trust the systems and people who have access to their information.

-First Credit Services has always has a strong focus on data privacy.
+First Credit Services – A leading BPO company and effective healthcare revenue cycle management agency, has always maintained a strong focus on data privacy.
 We take our responsibility to protect your data very seriously and are always looking for ways to improve our security measures.

 More Awareness on Genomics